openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

    uDMA I2C Block Diagram

+In the block diagram above, the DATA lines at the boundary of the uDMA I2C are 8 bits wide.
+The DATASIZE pin is 2 bits wide and is currently hardcoded to 0x0.
+The valid values for the DATASIZE pin are:

+- 0x0: 1-byte transfer
+- 0x1: 2-byte transfer
+- 0x2: 4-byte transfer

 uDMA I2C uses the Tx channel interface to read the data from the interleaved (L2) memory via the uDMA Core.
 It transmits the read data to the external device. uDMA I2C uses the Rx channel interface to store the data received from the external device in interleaved (L2) memory.
 Refer to `uDMA subsystem <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/udma_subsystem.rst>`_ for more information about the Tx and Rx channel functionality of uDMA Core.